mike10004/cs-bridge-2020-hw4/README.md

 ## Commands

+### Build

 The `build.sh` and `clean.sh` scripts do what they sound like they do.

+To run `build.sh`, your system must have `make` and `cmake` available.
+If they are not available on the path, use environment variables `MAKE` and `CMAKE` to define their absolute pathnames.

+For example, if you have `cmake` from a CLion installation, then execute

+    $ export CMAKE=$PATH_TO_CLION/bin/cmake/linux/bin/cmake

-To run `build.sh`, `cmake` must be on your path.
-If you only have `cmake` through your CLion installation, then you should symlink `$CLION_INSTALL_DIR/bin/cmake/linux/bin/cmake` to a location on your path.
+`$CLION_INSTALL_DIR/bin/cmake/linux/bin/cmake` to a location on your path.

+On Linux, you can install `make` with `sudo apt install build-essentials`.

+### Check

 The program `check.py` runs the build script and then runs tests cases for each executable.
+(The build script depends on `cmake` and `make`; see note above.)

-It uses `screen` to capture input and output that would be seen in an interactive terminal.
-Test cases are corresponding pairs of files named `input*.txt` and `expected-output*.txt` in the question subdirectory (or anywhere beneath it).
+The check program uses `screen` to capture input and output that would be seen in an interactive terminal.
+Test cases are defined by corresponding pairs of files named `input*.txt` and `expected-output*.txt` in the question subdirectory (or anywhere beneath it).

 Execute

     $ ./check.py --help